NZ Industrial Relations Foundation

 The NZ Industrial Relations Foundation (Inc) (the Foundation) is an educational trust set up to promote, through education, better industrial relations in New Zealand.

-Applications are invited for the 2016 round of grants.
-The Foundation is especially interested in applications relating to research that can be used to promote education on either of the following topics:
+For the 2023 round of grants, the Foundation was especially interested in applications relating to research that can be used to promote education on either of the following topics:

 About the Foundation